 Automatically check for updates is enabled by default, Docker Desktop is configured to check for newer versions automatically.
 If you have installed Docker Desktop as part of an organization, you may not be able to update Docker Desktop yourself.
 In that case, upgrade your existing organization to a Team plan and clear this checkbox to disable the automatic check for updates.

-If you wish to check for updates manaually, you need to open the Docker Desktop menu by right-clicking on the Docker icon in the Notifications area (or System tray): as shown below.
+However, To manually check for updates, open the Docker Desktop menu by right-clicking the Docker icon in the Notifications area (or System tray), as demonstrated below.- Then click on “

 Check for Updates“.

 Moreover, If updates are available, accessing the Docker Dashboard allows you to click Download Updates, as depicted below.